rbp/configtamer/README.md

 tiresome.
 It also doesn't give the person writing the configuration a clue as to which type of value they whould use.

-For that, thecpa lets you use an annotated example as specs:
+For that, configtamer lets you use an annotated example as specs:

 ```
 production: